Bible verses about abandonment

 5. Philippians 2:13 For it is God who is working in you, enabling you both to desire and to work out His good purpose.

-You may have times where it seems that He has forsaken you, but He will never forsake His children.
+You may have times in your life when it seems that He has forsaken you, but He will never forsake His children.

 6. Isaiah 49:15-16 Can a woman forget her sucking child, that she should not have compassion on the son of her womb? yea, they may forget, yet will I not forget thee.
 Behold, I have graven thee upon the palms of my hands; thy walls are continually before me.